Privacy Policy

 • Master data (e.g. Name),

-• Account details (e.g. username, password),
+• Account details (e.g. Username, password),

 • Contact details (e.g. email, telephone number, address),

-• Content data (e.g. text input),
+• Content data (e.g. Text inputs),

 • Payment details (e.g. Invoices, payment method, billing address),